 Every Monday we'll post a roundup of interesting communications news and articles.
 What have you been reading, listening to, and watching?
 Add a comment or suggest a link for next week.

+No matter your religious or non-religious leanings, chances are there is a lot of food around you lately.
 Every week we post a roundup of interesting articles, links, etc., relating

 to communications-focused topics.
 What have you been reading, listening